xpnsn/gfg_repo/README.md

-# gfg_daily_problems
+# GeeksForGeeks

+## Daily Problems
-this are the codes for PROBLEM OF THE DAY series by Geeksforgeeks
+This are the codes for PROBLEM OF THE DAY series by Geeksforgeeks

+## Practice Problems
+This are the codes for DSA Problems in Geeksforgeeks